Cardiac/CKD Case Study

-Medication Management-Antibiotic therapy
+Medication Management – Antibiotic therapy

-DVT Prophylaxis– IV Lovenox to PO Eliquis transition
+DVT Prophylaxis – IV Lovenox to PO Eliquis transition

-Monitor Labs & Vitals-Few episodes of Bradycardia otherwise stable
+Monitor Labs & Vitals – Few episodes of Bradycardia otherwise stable

-He had a Venous Doppler conducted to his B/L LE while in house to rule out DVT
+He had a Venous Doppler conducted to his B/L LE while in house to rule out DVT which was negative.

 Maintain Adequate Oxygenation– patient weaned from HFNC to 6lpm via Oxymizer to requiring 2 lpm via nasal cannula with exertion only.